 At Hofstra University’s Frank G. Zarb School of Business, educating students both inside and outside the classroom is our top priority, and the Executives in Residence program is one of the many ways we offer students a comprehensive educational experience.

-Our Executives in Residence are current and retired businesspeople with extensive backgrounds across business sectors including, advertising, analytics, entrepreneurship, finance, management, marketing, technology, and tax.
+Our Executives in Residence are current and retired businesspeople with extensive backgrounds across business sectors including, advertising, analytics, entrepreneurship, finance, healthcare, management, marketing, technology, and tax.
 They provide our students with support by serving as mentors, speakers at events, guest speakers in our classes, and they partner with our faculty to collaborate on research projects.

 Executives in Residence